Groundhog Day: a situation in which a series of unwelcome or tedious events appear to be recurring in exactly the same way.

-The highly-rated 24-year-old centre-back sealed a move to Bayern from Hoffenheim in July 2017.
+The highly-rated 27-year-old centre-back sealed a move to Bayern from Hoffenheim in July 2017.
 Chelsea were interested in the German international, but he chose Bayern.

-Since then, Sule has impressed for the German champions and was a key member of their defence before suffering a serious knee injury, although his future at Bayern remains bright.
-So bright, in fact, he hopes to become the next Virgil van Dijk.
+Since then, Sule has impressed for the German champions and was a key member of their defence before suffering a serious knee injury.
+After five years at Bayern, Sule’s playing time started to dwindle and he joined rivals Borussia Dortmund last summer.

 4. Sebastian Rudy

 - Bought from: Hoffenheim (2017)